Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

 \begin{lemma} Let $Y$ be a topologically irreducible weak Feller Markov chain taking values in a metric space $\XX$.
 An invariant Borel measure $\mu$ of $Y$ is locally finite if and only if it is finite on some non-empty open set. \end{lemma}

 \begin{proof} The necessary condition is trivial.
 To prove the sufficient one, assume that $G$ is a non-empty open subset of $\XX$ satisfying $ \mu(G)<\infty$.
 By topological irreducibility of $Y$, for any $x \in \XX$ there exists an $n=n(x) \ge 1$ such that $\P_x(Y_n \in G)>0$.
-It is easy to show, using the Chapman--Kolmogorov equation (argue as in the proof of Lemma~\ref{lem: weak Feller}), that weak Fellerness of $Y$ implies that the $n$-step transition kernel $\P_x(Y_n \in \cdot)$ is weakly continuous in~$x$.
-Hence there is an open neighbourhood $U_x$ of $x$ such that $\P_y(Y_n \in G) \ge \frac12 \P_x(Y_n \in G)$ for every $y \in U_x$.
-By invariance of $\mu$, this gives
+It follows by a simple inductive argument that the $n$-step transition kernel $\P_x(Y_n \in \cdot)$ is weakly continuous in~$x$.
+Indeed, for any continuous bounded function $f: \XX \to \R$, we have

+by the Chapman--Kolmogorov equation.
+The integrand is a continuous bounded function by assumption of induction, and so is the integral since $Y$ is weak Feller.